JTomkiewicz/EOOP/README.md

-# Object-Oriented Programming

-## Description
+# Description

-The lecture presents object-oriented programming in C++ and introduces to object-oriented design and data abstraction, class interface, and implementation.
+The lecture presents the idea of object-oriented programming in C++ and introduces object-oriented design and data abstraction, class interface, and implementation.

-## Project
+# Project

 A small project about Cruse Ship that implements several cooperating classes and testing scenarios.